pksilen/semantic-ui-react-numberinput/README.md

 | id                   | id for HTML outer div element                                                                                                  |
 | className            | class name(s) for HTML outer div element                                                                                       |
 | defaultValue         | Specifies default value to be used when value is empty (must be integer or decimal number depending on valueType)              |
+| disabled             | Specifies if NumberInput is disabled
 | doubleClickStepAmount| Specifies how much double click of a button increments/decrements the value, zero value disables double click feature          |
 | minValue             | Minimum value accepted for NumberInput (must be integer or decimal number depending on valueType)                              |                                                                           |
 | maxValue             | Maximum value accepted for NumberInput (must be integer or decimal number depending on valueType)                              |